 First up, is the woman who was known by the Chicago police department as “more dangerous than a thousand rioters,” Lucy Parsons.
 Parsons was a dedicated anarchist and labor organizer who struggled throughout her life for freedom and against state repression through the establishment of some of the most storied institutions in U.S. labor history.
-Parsons played a significant role in the fight for the eight-hour workday, the organization of the first May Day, the founding of the International Ladies Garment Workers Union (ILGWU), and the International Workers of the World (the IWW).
+Parsons played a significant role in the fight for the eight-hour workday, the organization of the first May Day, the founding of the International Ladies Garment Workers Union (ILGWU), and the Industrial Workers of the World (the IWW).

 The causes to which she dedicated her life are central to the collective struggles of so many Black workers during the near-century in which she was alive and continue to be issues of critical concern for Black workers today: economic freedom, autonomy and dignity among the poor.
 Parsons understood that in order for women to be free from oppression, organizing requires an intersectional framework that focused on solidarity among the working poor to push back on the ills and excess of capitalism, which in her time, looked like the dangerous and dirty factory floors of a newly-industrialized Chicago.